Output 1: Policy and institutional frameworks for sustainable coastal and marine resources management improved

 Output 2: Ecosystem-based approach to coastal and marine resources management pilot-tested

-I. Design a tri-national monitoring, control, and surveillance system to address illegal, unreported, and unregulated fishing in the SSME, and pilot test the system in at least three localities in the CT3
+I. Design a tri-national monitoring, control, and surveillance (MCS) system to address illegal, unreported, and unregulated fishing in the SSME, and pilot test the system in at least three localities in the CT3.
+The project is supporting tri-national community based MCS and joint patrols as part of tri-national MPA networks.

 17. The Intergovernmental Forum (IGF) in Thailand signed a resolution on 1 February 2013 to promote sustainable coastal and marine resources management in the region.
 Indonesia, Malaysia and the Philippines were signatories to this resolution.
 This resolution includes addressing illegal, unreported, and unregulated (IUU) issues related to LRFFT and extending cooperation to prevent transboundary IUU fishing and illegal trading practices.
 However, IGF resolutions have yet to be acted upon, and this is one area where the RETA could contribute most.
 In this regard, the RETA will sponsor a series of consultation of CT3 government representatives to come up with tri-national policy recommendations addressing IUU fishing in the region, including mechanisms on traceability of marine products, Monitoring, control, and surveillance (MCS) systems and LRFFT.
 In the meantime, the RETA has been training government personnel and community volunteers on local MCS activities to combat IUU.